mykcryptodev/wishlist/docs/PRICE_COMPARISON_IMPLEMENTATION.md

 ## Overview

 The price comparison feature allows users to pay a small fee ($0.05 in crypto) to search Google Shopping for the best prices on their wishlist items.
-The implementation uses SerpAPI to access Google Shopping results and returns the top 5 cheapest options.
+The implementation uses **direct SerpAPI integration** to access Google Shopping results and returns the top 5 cheapest options.

+**Implementation Choice**: We use direct SerpAPI (not x402 proxy) for simplicity, reliability, and faster response times.
+See [SERPAPI_DIRECT_IMPLEMENTATION.md](./SERPAPI_DIRECT_IMPLEMENTATION.md) for rationale.

 ## Architecture